Usher5048/YouTubeTV/README.md

 # YouTube TV (Unofficial Fork)

-This is a maintained fork of the abandoned YouTube TV Electron client.
+This is an actively maintained fork of the abandoned YouTube TV Electron client.
-It provides a simple desktop interface that behaves like a YouTube-capable TV device: you can connect from a phone or Chrome browser and cast videos directly to the app.
+It recreates the YouTube TV experience on desktop, allowing casting from a phone or Chrome browser just like a smart TV or Chromecast device.

-I will not be providing prebuilt binaries.
+I will only be releasing **Windows** binaries for convenience.
-If you want to use this project, you must build it yourself from source.
+Users on Linux and macOS should **build from source**, as their platforms are not officially supported in this fork.

 ---

 ## Overview

-This client implements a DIAL server (based on SSDP) to allow pairing with devices that use the same protocol.
+This client implements a DIAL server (SSDP-based) to allow pairing with devices that support the protocol.
 Only YouTube functionality is implemented.

 The application uses the official user agent expected by YouTube TV: